rculbertson88/Mister64/README.md

 - Bit 4 - FPU error
 - Bit 5 - PI error
 - Bit 6 - critical Exception occured (heuristic, typically games crash when that happens, but can be false positive)
+- Bit 7 - PIF used up all 64 bytes for external communication or EEPROM command have unusual length

 ## Status